 This will apply the calculation only to data that falls within the given date range.

-Calculation type called Circle is not present in the Type list because it is used as part of a formula.
+The Calculation Type called Circle is not present in the Type list because it is used as part of a formula.
 To use Circle, select Formula, and incorporate CIRCLE into your equation appropriately.

-You can have one to many source components.
+You must specify one or more source components.
 For each, select the source Site and Channel, then give it a unique Variable Name (any letter).

 NOTE: The source component you define are important for your calculated channel data output.
 If you are defining a constant value in your equation (ex: -0.104), the source component being applied in your calculated channel needs to have the same time-series intervals, otherwise a value will not be output.
 If multiple source components are defined in a channel, delete any components not being used in the equation as this may create unwanted dependencies.